-We have seen above that USLs can contain proper names, numbers and other expressions that are opaque to the IEML semantic computation.
+We have seen above that USLs can contain proper nouns, numbers and other expressions that are opaque to the IEML semantic computation.
 USLs can also refer to other USLs, as can be seen in the example below.

 Cormier Agathe. « Relecture pragmatique de Kripke pour une approche dialogique du nom propre ».
 4e Congrès Mondial de Linguistique Française, Jul 2014, Berlin, Allemagne. p.
 3059-3074

 Frege Gottlob, « Sens et dénotation ».
 1892.
 Trad. de C. Imbert.
 In Écrits logiques et philosophiques.
 Paris : Éditions du Seuil, 1971, 102-126.